How can I find out if money from a deceased relative’s estate is unclaimed?

 1. Detailed Answer

 When a loved one passes away, assets often flow through the probate process.
 Sometimes funds remain unclaimed because heirs don’t know they exist or the executor cannot locate them.
-In North Carolina, unclaimed estate assets eventually turn into unclaimed property and the state holds them until rightful owners come forward.
+In North Carolina, unclaimed estate assets eventually become unclaimed property and the state holds them until rightful owners come forward.

 Step 1: Review Probate Records

 First, find out if the estate went through probate.
-You can search probate dockets at your county clerk of court’s office or online via the North Carolina Judicial Branch website.
+You can search probate records with the clerk of superior court in the county where the estate was administered, and some information may be available through the North Carolina Judicial Branch website.
 Reviewing the inventory and account filings will show bank accounts, investment accounts, and other cash assets available at closing.

 Step 2: Contact the Personal Representative